 Best over-ear headphone deals this week

-Sony WH-1000XM2 wireless noise-cancelling headphones for $351.20 (usually $499.95): Sony has developed these headphones to cater to the frequent flyers thanks to optimisation of atmospheric pressure when you’re 35,000 feet in the air.
-These noise-cancelling cans retail for a blitzing $500 a pop, but you can snag a pair from eBay by using the code P20TECH at checkout, bring the price of the Sony WH-1000XM2 down to just over $351.
+Sony WH-1000XM2 wireless noise-cancelling headphones for $353.19 (usually $499.95): Developed for the frequent traveller, these noise-cancelling cans are one of the best in the market today, and they do cost a pretty penny.
+But you can snag a pair in Gold from eBay by using the code PRINT at checkout, bring the price of the Sony WH-1000XM2 to just over $353.
+Sale ends March 22.

-Sennheiser PXC550 noise-cancelling wireless headphones for $368 (was $499): Touch-sensitive ear cups keep you in control of your environment and promise comfort and great sound, along with noise cancellation to shut the world out.
+Sennheiser PXC550 noise-cancelling wireless headphones for $388 (was $499): Touch-sensitive ear cups keep you in control of your environment and promise comfort and great sound, along with noise cancellation to shut the world out.
 You can even let some ambient noise in by switching off the noise cancellation whenever you want.
-These premium cans retail for $499, but you can get yourself a pair from Addicted to Audio for $368.
-That's more than 25% off on the usual RRP.
+These premium cans retail for $499, but you can get yourself a pair from Addicted to Audio for $388.

 Best in-ear headphone deals this week

 Bose SoundSport Free for $243.40 (usually $299.95): Bose’s signature sound without the wires in the company’s first true wireless ‘buds is a great buy at $243 from eBay.
 Just be sure to use the code PRINT at checkout, with the offer ending March 22.